batoulapps/adhan-swift/README.md

 # Adhan Swift

-The Adhan Swift implementation uses Swift 4 and has an Objective-C compatible wrapper.
+Adhan Swift implementation  Swift 4.2 and has an Objective-C compatible wrapper.

 ## Installation